carlescliment/handy-tests-bundle/UPGRADE-1.1.md

 ##The old convention approach

 In the 1.0 version of the FactoryGirl, many decisions were made based on conventions.
-In order to create a factory of an entity, you passed the name of the entity as an argument to build/create and FactoryGirl then looked for a class named "Entity" + "Factory" in the defined namespace.
+In order to create a factory for an entity, you passed the name of the entity as an argument to build/create and FactoryGirl then looked for a class named "Entity" + "Factory" in the defined namespace.
 This approach had many flaws:

 - All your factories had to be in the same namespace.
 This made difficult to decouple bundles and share them between projects.